A journal and pen on a counter

 At the end of each day of full-time review, I was exhilarated.
 I could go home, work out, make a four-course dinner, spring clean the basement and alphabetize the contents of my kitchen.

-Requests like that always gave me the most joy and the most satisfaction, whether that meant producing a PowerPoint presentation out of thin air, fine tuning a document for a specific target audience, checking a lengthy document for consistency, or coming up with the right words for a challenging message, in two languages.
+Requests like that always gave me the most joy and the most satisfaction, whether that meant producing a PowerPoint presentation out of thin air, fine-tuning a document for a specific target audience, checking a lengthy document for consistency, or coming up with the right words for a challenging message, in two languages.

 Also, in the type of work I do, there is always a conveyor belt of documents that need attention on a regular basis.
-The care needed for those documents is what makes me jump out of bed and go “yippee” in the morning and make me look forward to work.
+The care needed for those documents is what makes me jump out of bed and go “yippee” in the morning and makes me look forward to work.

 But those types of tasks are delegated to the team members.
 Take those tasks off my plate, and you also remove the energizing factor, as well as the joy and the satisfaction that come with it.